WHAT IS A COMPARE AND CONTRAST ESSAY?

 Compare asks the students to look at two things in relation to their similarities.

-Contrast asks the students to examine how the two things differ from each other.
+Contrast asks the students to examine how the two things differ.
+Let’s now explore the differences in a quick written example.

 These ‘things’ could be anything from historical figures to poems, philosophies to fictional characters, but the essential criteria will remain pretty much the same regardless.